-This course is intended to teach learners to identify internal/external customers, develop verbal, nonverbal, and listening communication skills, develop problem-solving techniques, and ways of adding value to a customer interaction.
-Students will develop the ability to lead and expand the customer service process, learn techniques for dealing with unhappy customers, and build skills for analyzing and prioritizing customer needs.
-Students will learn to use the telephone effectively and efficiently in the world of work, telephone etiquette, messaging, and voice mail.
+This course is intended to teach students ways to take care of their customers and add value to customer interactions.
+They will identify the difference between internal and external customers, and develop verbal, nonverbal, and listening communication skills.
+Students will develop problem-solving techniques and the ability to lead and expand the customer service process, learn how to deal with customers, and build skills for analyzing and prioritizing customer needs.
+Students will learn to use the phone, email and other communications methods effectively and efficiently in the world of work.
 Lecture.
 Credits: 1.